Mount Seymour Provincial Park: Winter season

 The provincial park provides winter trails for activities like snowshoeing and backcountry skiing.
 These trails are open from mid-December to March 31 each year.
 Snowshoers, backcountry skiers, snowboarders and hikers are also allowed use of these the backcountry trails.
 Passes or permits are not required to use the BC Parks Backcountry.

 Mount Seymour Ski Resort

 Mount Seymour is one mountain located within the Mount Seymour Provincial Park.
 Originally, Mount Seymour was operated by the provincial government and was deemed a "recreation area" by the provincial government, which is defined as land set aside for public recreational use.
 In 1984, the government gave control of Mount Seymour to the commercial entity and private operator, Mount Seymour Resorts Ltd. Through this transfer of ownership, the mountain changed from being a recreational area, to requiring a "park use permit".
-With a park use permit, this allows Mount Seymour Resorts to provide commercial recreation services, which may include summer or winter activities.
+With a park use permit, this allows Mount Seymour Resorts to provide commercial recreation services within its "Controlled Recreation Area."

-The ski area of Mount Seymour Resorts has 4 ski lifts:
+The ski area of Mount Seymour Resorts has 5 ski lifts: